OWASP/Maturity-Models-QA/README.md

   security tests should pick it up.
 - Add ZAP fuzzing tests to this endpoint, run ZAP in a docker container and instrument it from an Test (which can be triggered by a git pull into
   DinisCruz-Dev)
+- Add test for /view/route/list
+- Add test that requests all routes from '/view/route/list'

+- Add a Promise return value to $GET so that we don't need done()